 On an episode of The Avengers, a famous bullfighter sees a cart rolling toward him and, assuming that his skills are being tested, whips out his cape.
 It turns out he's right that the cart was sent against him by the villain but wrong about how it's going to kill him.

-Buffy the Vampire Slayer, the Musical Episode "Once More With Feeling".
-The person who tries to change the town's genre to a happy musical.
+In the Musical Episode "Once More With Feeling", a character tries to change the town's genre to a happy musical with magic.
 Turns out people are dancing themselves to death.
 Oops.